-To create and understand your buyers’ personas, consider conducting interviews and surveys from sales, marketing, customer service, and the customers themselves.
+To create and understand your buyers’ personas, consider conducting interviews and surveys from sales, marketing, customer service, and finally, the customers themselves.

 You know your potential customer will transition through the phases of awareness, consideration, decision, and purchase phases of the buyer’s journey.

 To make your marketing efforts pay off, you must align your marketing automation goals with each phase of the customer’s journey.